I design and execute strategies that drive innovation, build community and help brands bring their purpose to life.

 I believe that solving problems doesn’t need to be painful, and that sometimes an “ah-ha moment” is really a series of small discoveries, subtle indicators and validations from unlikely sources.
 And while strategy comes from the top down, game-changing insights often come from the bottom up.
-Companies need to create and protect a space in the middle: A time and place for multi-disciplinary teams to come together to collaborate, design ways to grow the business, improve the customer experience, make an impact, and feel heard.
+Companies need to create and protect a space in the middle: A time and place for multi-disciplinary teams to come together to collaborate, connect with users, and design ways to grow the business together.

 A chronology of relentless optimism:

 We're all a culmination of our life experiences, often the ones you won't find on LinkedIn.
 Here's a highlight of some of mine: